fleetdm/fleet/articles/mdm-migration.md

 ##### End user experience

-1. The end user will receive a "Device Enrollment: &lt;organization&gt; can automatically configure your Mac." system notification within the macOS Notifications Center.
+1. The end user will see a system "Remote Management" modal appear over the screen.

-2. After the end user clicks on the system notification, macOS will open the **System Settings > Profiles** and ask the user to "Allow Device Enrollment: &lt;organization&gt; can automatically configure your Mac based on settings provided by your System Administrator."
+2. After the end user clicks "Enroll" on the system modal, macOS will prompt them for their password and begin the enrollment process.

-3. If the end user does not install the profile, the system notification will continue to prompt the end user until the setting has been allowed.
+3. If the user clicks "Not now" on the system modal, the modal will be shown every 3 minutes until the user finishes the enrollment.

 4. Once this setting has been approved, the MDM enrollment profile cannot be removed by the end user.